JavaScript string

 Introduction to the JavaScript strings

-JavaScript strings are primitive values.
-Also, strings are immutable.
-It means that if you modify a string, you will always get a new string.
-The original string doesn’t change.
+JavaScript strings are primitive values and are immutable.
+This means that modifying a string always results in a new string, leaving the original string unchanged.

 To create literal strings, you use either single quotes (') or double quotes (") like this: